Death of dolphins in Amazon linked to severe drought, heat

 Low river levels during a severe drought have heated water in stretches to temperatures that are intolerable for the dolphins, researchers believe.
 Thousands of fish have died recently on Amazon rivers due to a lack of oxygen in the water.

-At least 70 of the carcasses surfaced on Thursday when the temperature of Lake Tefé's water reached 39 degrees Celsius (102 degrees Fahrenheit), more than 10 degrees higher than the average for this time of the year.
+At least 70 of the carcasses surfaced on Thursday when the temperature of Lake Tefe's water reached 39°C, more than 10°C higher than the average for this time of the year.

-The water temperature declined for a few days but rose again on Sunday to 37 C (99 F), worried experts said.
+The water temperature declined for a few days but rose again on Sunday to 37°C, worried experts said.

 Environmental activists have blamed the unusual conditions on climate change, which makes droughts and heat waves more likely and severe.
 Global warming's role in the current Amazon drought is unclear, with other factors such as El Nino at play.

-"We have documented 120 carcasses in the last week," said Miriam Marmontel, a researcher at the Mamiraua environmental institute that focuses on the mid-Solimoes river basin.
+"We have documented 120 carcasses in the last week," said Dr Miriam Marmontel, a researcher at the Mamiraua Environmental Institute that focuses on the mid-Solimoes river basin.

-The boto and the gray river dolphin called the "tucuxi" are on the International Union for Conservation of Nature's red list of threatened species
+The boto and the grey river dolphin called the "tucuxi" are on the International Union for Conservation of Nature's red list of threatened species

-"Ten percent is a very high percentage of loss, and the possibility that it will increase could threaten the survival of the species in Lake Tefé," Marmontel said.
+"Ten per cent is a very high percentage of loss, and the possibility that it will increase could threaten the survival of the species in Lake Tefe," Dr Marmontel said.

 Read more of the latest in